aedart/athenaeum/docs/archive/current/contribution-guide.md

 When reporting the bug, do consider the following:

 * Where is the defect located
-* A good, short and precise description of the defect (Why is it a defect)
+* A good, short and precise description of the defect (_Why is it a defect_)
 * How to replicate the defect
 * (_A possible solution for how to resolve the defect_)

 When time permits it, I will review your issue and take action upon it.

+## Feature Request

+If you have an idea for a new feature or perhaps changing an existing, feel free to create a [feature request](https://github.com/aedart/athenaeum/issues/new/choose).

 ## Code Style